michaelcontento/bono/src/io/README.md

 ## TexturePacker

-Load sprite images created with [TexturePacker][] save in the "generic XML" format.
+Load sprite images created with [TexturePacker][] saved in the "generic XML" format.
 Features that haven't been implemented yet:

 1. Rotation